NIOV-Labs/backend/README.md

 # MongoDB API for ABT Metadata

 This project implements a basic Node.js API for managing ABT metadata with MongoDB.
-It provides functionality to create and retrieve token metadata through RESTful endpoints.
+It provides functionality to create, retrieve, update and delete ABT metadata through RESTful endpoints.

 ## Prerequisites